Rev0kz/Docker-Client-Tool/README.md

 `pip install Click`

 Follow this [documentation](https://docs.docker.com/install/) to install Docker CE on Linux or Windows

+For example, you can then run the tool by executing the command below to search for elasticsearch images

+`python client.py --search images`